3m1n3nc3/hms/README.md

 # Hotel Pass - Hotel Management System

-Hotel Pass - Hotel Management System is the most comprehensive and versatile hotel management system available in the market, it is designed to handle almost every aspect of your hotel and eliminate the need for paper documentation and accounting.
+Hotel Pass - Hotel Management System is the most comprehensive and versatile hotel management system available in the market, it is designed to handle almost every aspect of your hotel from bookings through inventory records and employee management to store sales.
+The system is designed to eliminate the need for paper documentation and accounting and will on the long run eliminate the need for certain employees as certain functions of your hotel can be conveniently managed by fewer persons.

 ## Features